joydey262/-AI-in-Healthcare-ICT-6513-ID-2671506/Coding_Assignment_2/README.md

 ## Overview

 This project presents an end-to-end machine learning pipeline for breast cancer prediction using the Breast Cancer Wisconsin (Diagnostic) dataset.
-The workflow focuses on feature engineering, hyperparameter tuning, ensemble learning, and statistical model evaluation to identify the most effective classification approach.

 ---